Okavango Delta, Botswana

 Bushmans Kloof is the custodian of some of South Africa’s most important rock art.
 Across the 7500-hectare reserve more than 130 rock art sites, painted by the indigenous San people, have been identified, with some dating back as far as 10,000 years.
 In recognition of the cultural value of these artworks and our ongoing preservation efforts, the rock art of Bushmans Kloof has been declared a South African National Heritage Site.

-Together with The TreadRight Foundation and the TTC family of brands, we hope to leave a positive impact on local people, wildlife and the planet to #MakeTravelMatter.
+Our Rock Art experiences have also been selected as a MAKE TRAVEL MATTER® Experience, and together with The TreadRight Foundation, we hope to leave a positive impact on local people, wildlife and the planet to #MakeTravelMatter.